 Many fire-resistive systems that appear in the Gypsum Association’s Fire Resistance Design Manual are also listed in the UL Fire Resistance Directory and are reference by the ICC, the National Fire Codes as well as many state and local jurisdictions in the United States and Canada.back to top

 The fire resistance test method used throughout the United States is ASTM E 119, Standard Test Methods for Fire Tests of Building Construction and Materials.
 ASTM prescribes two tests:

 - A fire endurance test.

 - A fire and fire stream test (commonly referred to as the hose stream test).

 Similar test methods are published by Underwriters Laboratories and by the National Fire Protection Association.

-The hose stream test subjects a duplicate specimen, one that is identical to the fire endurance tested sample, to a fire exposure test “for a period equal to one half of…the resistance period of the fire endurance test, but not for more than one hour” and to the impact, cooling and erosion effect of a stream of water directed from a fire hose.
+The hose stream test subjects a duplicate specimen, identical to the fire endurance tested sample, to a fire exposure test “for a period equal to one half of…the resistance period of the fire endurance test, but not for more than one hour” and to the impact, cooling and erosion effect of a stream of water directed from a fire hose.
 If no significant amount of water passes through the duplicate test specimen, the resistance period time established by the fire endurance test sample becomes the fire rating for the system.

 The hose stream test is conducted only on wall systems.
 The E 119 test method does not require it to be conducted on column, ceiling, beam, or girder systems.